ithacaxyz/porto/apps/docs/pages/contracts/orchestrator.md

 An `intent` struct contains all the relevant data that allows a 3rd party like the relay to make an execution on behalf of the user, and get paid for it.

-The intent has to be signed by one of the [Keys](./account.md#keys) authorized in the user's account.Optionally, the intent can use a `paymaster` to pay on behalf of the user, in which case the intent also needs to be signed by the paymaster.
+The intent has to be signed by one of the [Keys](./account.md#keys) authorized in the user's account.
+Optionally, the intent can use a `paymaster` to pay on behalf of the user, in which case the intent also needs to be signed by the paymaster.

 ```solidity
     struct Intent {